-Negative impacts that could be associated with the implementation of projects and programs included in the MAC Plan Update are similar to those of other water infrastructure projects.
-In general, temporary, site-specific impacts related to construction and potential long-term impacts associated with project operation are anticipated.
-Short-term, site-specific construction impacts from implementing physical project facilities may include increased traffic and/or congestion; noise; and impacts to public services, utilities, and aesthetics.
-Other potential, longer-term impacts are described in more detail below.
+Negative impacts that could be associated with the implementation of projects and programs included in the MAC Plan Update are similar to any other water infrastructure projects.
+In general, there are temporary, site-specific impacts related to construction and long-term impacts associated with project operation.
+Site-specific construction impacts from implementing physical project facilities may include increased traffic and/or congestion, noise, biological or cultural resources, public services and utilities, and aesthetics.
+Operation of the projects may result in: